Systems Engineering and Healthcare Systems Engineering

 National Need for Healthcare Systems Engineering: In 2014, The White House President’s Council of Advisors on Science and Technology issued the so-called PCAST report recommending using Systems Engineering for the highly complex challenges in modern healthcare, stating: “…Systems Engineering know-how must be propagated at all levels [of healthcare]” and “Implementation of [systems engineering] bears potential not only to improve the efficiency of [health] care delivery, but also to improve its quality.”
 The LMU Healthcare Systems Engineering M.S. degree program offers unique education addressing this urgent national need.
 Systems Engineering is a body of knowledge that originated in aerospace industry to assure perfect performance of complex multi-disciplinary systems.
 Healthcare Systems Engineering (HSE) is mostly a non-mathematical body of knowledge, although some areas use statistics, modeling and simulations and informatics.
 HSE helps solving healthcare problems in a broad range of areas, including: Patient Safety Systems; Lean Streamlining and modeling of operations in emergency departments, operating rooms, clinics, hospitals, pharmacies, supply chain and administration; Interoperability and connectivity of medical devices; Electronic records and healthcare enterprise informatics; Connecting fragmented healthcare system elements; Simulations and modeling of operations and economic analysis; and Population medicine and big data analytics:

-- MS Degree Program in Systems Engineering with Technical Focus in Civil Engineering or Environmental Science
+- MS Degree Program in Systems Engineering with Technical Focus in Computer Science.

-- MS Degree Program in Systems Engineering with Technical Focus in Computer Science or Electrical Engineering
+- MS Degree Program in Systems Engineering with Technical Focus in Cyber Security

-- MS Degree Program in Systems Engineering with Technical Focus in Cyber Security (pending)
+- MS Degree Program in Systems Engineering with Technical Focus in Electrical Engineering

 - MS Degree Program in Systems Engineering with Technical Focus in Mechanical Engineering